Qualifying for SAGA cash assistance benefits:

 - Categorical Eligibility: With limited exceptions related to abuse or neglect, unemancipated minors (under age 18) are not eligible for cash assistance.
 In addition, individuals must qualify as Unemployable, Short-Term Transitional or Long-Term Transitional.

 - Long-Term Transitional: Medical documentation of inability to work for six months or more.
 No work history required; however, all cases are referred to the Department’s disability examiners for a review of unemployability.

 Asset Rules: The asset limit is $250 per person, or up to $1,000 for a family of four or more.
 The department does not count the equity of an automobile as long as it is no more than $4,500.
 The department counts any amount over $4,500 towards the asset limit.
-Real property is subject to a lien or security mortgage.
+Home property is not counted.